 PHP 8 – What You Need To Know

-As the programming language powering WordPress sites, PHP’s latest version offers a lot of new features that developers will find useful and improvements that promise to enhance security and performance in the long run greatly.
+PHP is the programming language powering WordPress sites.
+Its latest version offers many new features that developers will find useful and improvements that promise to enhance security and performance in the long run.
 It also thoroughly removes several previously deprecated functions.
 PHP 8 is, without a doubt, a massive change from earlier versions.

 This article hopes to provide insights detailing what this means for WordPress site owners, including recommended adoption strategies.